ProgrammerR2013/DDos-attack-script/README.md

 - You need to import sys, os, time, socket, random, and datetime.

 Setup instructions:

-You just need to do run this command in the shell: "pip install -r requirements.txt", and then run the Python DDOS_Attack_Script.py file.
-[Python 3 must installed for use of this script.
+Run the Python DDOS_Attack_Script.py file.
+[Python 3 must installed for use of this script.]
+Make sure the packages are installed.

 This Script Is Only for DDOS attack use only!